aminekaabachi/aminekaabachi.github.io/README.md

-# JMPerez Blog
+# Kaabachi Blog

-This is the source code for my blog [jmperezperez.com](https://jmperezperez.com).
+This is the source code for my blog.
+Forked from [jmperezperez.com](https://jmperezperez.com).
 It uses [Hexo](https://hexo.io) to generate static pages.

 These are some interesting features: